Steelhead vs Salmon: Which Is Better?

 However, most people don’t notice the difference between the two fish textures as the texture difference is minimal.

 Your local grocery store may not always have the type of salmon you’re looking for, or you may already have some steelhead available.
-If you’re looking for a substitution for salmon, can you substitute steelhead for salmon?
+If you’re looking for a substitution, let’s examine the possibilities.

 Steelhead and salmon can substitute for each other in recipes, although they have slightly different tastes.
 They both have a similar texture and can be cooked using the same methods like pan-fried, grilled, slow-roasted, poached, baked or searing in a pan.